Written by Alissa Hershberger, MSN, RN, CCRN, CNE

 7. Start saving money now.
 It’s tempting to ignore the information about retirement accounts during your HR onboarding session, but it is important to know.
 Think about it this way–the earlier you start saving, the earlier you can retire!
 Also, consider setting aside money each month into an emergency fund.
 Unexpected things can happen and staying prepared can do a lot for your stress levels in those situations.

 8. Make a career plan.
 Although you just graduated and don’t even want to think about going to school again, picture yourself in ten years.
 Are you still working the same job?
 If so, great!
-But if there are other areas of nursing that you eventually want to pursue, start planning how to get there.
+But, if there are other areas of nursing that you eventually want to pursue, start planning how to get there.
+You may enjoy the steady schedule of outpatient nursing, the thrill of travel nursing, or a unique position like a boarding school nurse.
 Consider whether you will need to go back to school, gain a certain amount of experience, or obtain certifications.
 You can then create a long-term plan for making that happen.

 9. You will never know everything.
 This can be a hard pill to swallow for nurses, as many of us are a little type A and want to have all the answers.
 However, remember that even seasoned nurses ask questions often.
 Questions are how we learn and become better nurses.
 Also, never be afraid to admit you don’t know something.
 It’s better to acknowledge it and ask for the right answer than to make the wrong choice and harm a patient!